Breadcrumb

 - Use a shower chair or bath bench when the person bathes.

-- Provide good lighting.
+- Provide good lighting inside and outside the home.
 Put night-lights in bedrooms, hallways, and bathrooms.
+Have light at the top and bottom of stairways.

 - Have a first aid kit.

-- Install smoke detectors and a carbon monoxide detector in the home, and change the batteries at least once a year.
+- Install smoke and carbon monoxide detectors in the home.

 - Keep a fire extinguisher in the kitchen.

-- Use hidden switches or controls for the stove, thermostat, water heater, and other appliances.
+- Use hidden switches or controls for appliances.

-- If the person tends to wander or to try to leave the home, install motion-sensor lights on all doors and windows.
+- Install motion-sensor lights on all doors and windows.

 Related Information